Tomewin, NSW, 2484 and Currumbin Valley, QLD, 4223

-Arthur Freeman Lookout The Arthur Freeman Lookout on the QLD side of the border and Elliott Gruner Lookout on the NSW side provide panoramic views of these two valleys, while the border fence in "No Man's Land", which is still maintained for cattle tick control purposes, allows for an easy walk along the NSW/QLD border from lower Tomewin to the Border Gates.
+The Arthur Freeman Lookout on the QLD side of the border provides a panoramic view of the valley, while the border fence in "No Man's Land", which is still maintained for cattle tick control purposes, allows for an invigorating walk along the NSW/QLD border from lower Tomewin to the Border Gates.

 Bicycle Rides of the Tweed Valley

 A bicycle ride from Tomewin through Bilambil, along Urliup Rd and back to Tomewin from the outskirts of Murwillumbah is a ride can be undertaken by competent riders of average skills and fitness.
 It takes between 2 and 5 hours depending on fitness levels and your desired pace.

 Getting here.
 Tomewin is on the New South Wales (NSW) Queensland (QLD) border, about 15 Kilometres (klm) north of Murwillumbah (NSW), and 20 kilometres from Coolangatta (QLD).
 It's 831 klm - about 10 hours drive north from Sydney, and approximately 100 klm - about 75 minutes drive south from Brisbane, via the Pacific Motorway.